bloodymajima/pwa-text-editor/README.md

 # Text Editor Starter Code

+## Description
+A single page text editor that runs in the browser, and it can also run offline.
+I learned more about the node module idb, and how to deploy a webpage onto Render.

 ## User Story
 AS A developer
 I WANT to create notes or code snippets with or without an internet connection